The Life of a Showgirl: Commercial performance

 The Life of a Showgirl achieved commercial success across all consumption metrics: streaming, physical sales, and digital sales.
-It broke various records on music streaming platforms.
+It topped the charts across the Americas, Europe, and Asia-Pacific, and broke various records on digital music platforms.
 On Spotify, The Life of a Showgirl became the most pre-saved album of all time and the first album to surpass five million pre-saves.
 It set records as the most-streamed album in a single day on Amazon Music, the most-streamed album in a single day in 2025 on Spotify and Apple Music, and the fastest-selling album in 2025 on iTunes.
+According to Luminate Data, the album's tracks accumulated 1.386 billion streams within the first week across over 200 territories, with a record average of 115.5 million streams.
 Republic Records reported global first-week consumption of 5.5 million album-equivalent units and 1.5 billion streams.
+The International Federation of the Phonographic Industry recognized The Life of a Showgirl as the global best-selling album of 2025, with 6.05 million pure copies sold; Swift was awarded Global Recording Artist of the Year for a fourth consecutive year.

+United States

 In the United States, The Life of a Showgirl sold 2.7 million copies on its release day, instantly becoming the best-selling album of 2025.
 It accumulated 3.5 million album-equivalent units in five days, surpassing Adele's 25 (2015) for the largest single-week consumption in Billboard 200 history.
-After one week, The Life of a Showgirl debuted atop the Billboard 200 with 4.002 million album-equivalent units, which included 3,479,500 pure copies and 680.9 million streams, marking the most commercially successful week by an album in Luminate history.
+After one week, The Life of a Showgirl debuted atop the Billboard 200 with 4.002 million album-equivalent units, which included 3,479,500 pure copies and 680.9 million streams, marking the most commercially successful week by an album in Luminate Data history.
 It became Swift's 15th number-one album on the Billboard 200, breaking a tie with Drake and Jay-Z for the most chart toppers among solo artists.
-Its tracks led by "The Fate of Ophelia" monopolized the top 12 spots of the Billboard Hot 100.
-In its second week, it sold 338,000 album-equivalent units, a 92% decline from the previous week.
-The album remained at number one for six consecutive weeks, making it the second album of 2025 to spend its first six weeks at number one, after Morgan Wallen's I'm the Problem.